 They can also help you migrate the equipment elsewhere within your organization and coordinate between departments to make sure the transition goes smoothly.
 Most organizations do not have the spare IT human resources to coordinate such an event without a hitch.

-Which Vendor to Choose?
+Which Vendor to Choose For IT Asset Recovery?